restic/restic/doc/REST_backend.md

 Saves the configuration transmitted in the request body.
-Returns "200 OK" if the configuration has been saved, "403 Repository already initialized" if the repository has already been initialized.
+Returns "200 OK" if the configuration has been saved, "409 repository already initialized" if the repository has already been initialized.

 Response format: text